-Corns and calluses are thick, hardened layers of skin that develop when your skin tries to protect itself against friction and pressure.
+Corns and calluses are thick, hardened layers of skin that develop to protect against friction and pressure.
 They mostly develop on your feet and hands.
 They can be unsightly, but only require treatment if they cause you discomfort.

 Pressure and friction from repetitive actions cause corns and calluses to develop and grow.